nadinCodeHat/SDI/README.md

 8.Type "git status" to view all changes that you've done.
 9.Type "git add .", this adds all the changes to the staging area.
 10.Type "git commit -m "(Add a meaning full commit here)"".
 For example if you added a file: "git commit -m "Addded file Text.txt"".
 11.Then finally "git push -u origin (your branch name)".Again for instance if your branch name is "chamath": "git push -u origin chamath".
+12.Make sure to do a "git pull" once you switch into another branch to get updated.

 Contact me if any inqueries.